aclairefication/gomad/README.md

 You can decide to support only those use cases that you consider valuable.
 You're already writing the application code - and hopefully the other test automation! - so adding one more type of test automation is not a heavy burden.

-Check out the provider-driven branch for more details!
+Check out the provider-driven folder for more details!

 ### Usage